Skip to main content

 §Implementation Details

-Multi-properties are defined using the define_multi_property! macro, which handles the registration and mapping between the property set and its canonical index ID.
-This module provides the runtime registry (MULTI_PROPERTY_INDEX_MAP) and reordering logic used by both the macro-generated code and the query engine.
+Multi-properties are defined using the define_multi_property! macro, which handles the registration and mapping between the property set and its representative property ID.
+This module provides the runtime registries and reordering logic used by both the macro-generated code and the query engine.

 Functions§